Grainy & Moist Sooji Halwa recipe in 15 minutes

 Sooji Halwa recipe is one of the simplest and easiest Indian desserts.
 Sooji (semolina) is roasted in ghee (clarified butter), combined with water and sugar.
 Cardamom is added for aroma and flavor.
 The other ingredients are optional.

+There are many various ways to make sooji ka jalwa.
 My sooji halwa recipe starts by dry roasting the rava till it’s aromatic before adding the ghee.
 This step is to get rid of the moisture and the raw taste of rava.
+I used water to cook the sooji.
+Also, I add sugar granules directly without preparing the syrup.

 All you need is a little bit of patience while roasting the rava on low flame.